EoinGeo/Jaeira/People/Groups/Religions/Aescarite Legions/Caduntian Legion/Caduntian Legion.md

 # Caduntian Pairing

 A Caduntian cannot adventure alone, and to see a lone Caduntian is either a tragedy or a danger.
+Upon the death of their battle brother /pair, a Caduntian is expected to return to their home school or to the nearest school and adopt a younger pair and teach them the ways.

+# The Hidden Schools
+Some Caduntians on rare occasions may be granted a special boon after years of service, and are deemed as the highest rank in their legions, earning the emblem of the god whomst chose them on their Left Pauldron which grants them not only a higher level of respect.

+Selendra's Chosen - Those who bear Selendra's mark emit an aura of tranquility, all friendly (deemed by the Legionnaire) creatures within 30 ft may heal 2d10 hit points at the start of their turn.

+Morana's Chosen - Those who bear Morana's mark are unshakeable, in any ground they are stable, as such, in any largely natural space, them and their allies recieve a +2 to AC, in any terrain they are immune to being frightened or charmed, and their allies within 30ft recieve advantage.